Yangsou/academy-website-nextjs/README.md

-# AIDI Company Website
+# AI+DI Company Website

 Building AI that reflects human consciousness and enhances our potential for conscious living in the digital age.

-This is a [Next.js](https://nextjs.org/) project for the AIDI Company website, featuring a modern, conscious approach to AI technology.
+This is a [Next.js](https://nextjs.org/) project for the AI+DI Company website, featuring a modern, conscious approach to AI technology.

-## About AIDI
+## About AI+DI

-AIDI (AI that reflects.
+AI+DI (AI that reflects.
 Not replaces.) is dedicated to developing AI systems that enhance human wisdom, creativity, and connection.
 We create tools that respect human agency, promote well-being, and foster communities where technology serves humanity's highest aspirations while preserving what makes us uniquely human.

 ## Features